 3. Don’t Exchange Products for Reviews

-We already wrote a post about why you should avoid incentivised reviews so instead of hammering the point home again, we just have one word: don’t.
-There are other ways of getting those Amazon product reviews.
+You should now by now why you should avoid incentivised reviews so instead of hammering the point home again, we just have one word: don’t.
+There are other ways of getting those Amazon reviews without risking your selling account.

 4. Focus on Upping Your Customer Support